 Although the proper security and protection of PII have been necessary for a long time, it’s only been in the last few years with the growth of digital experiences that data privacy has become a serious issue.
 As a result, consumers have become more concerned with why and how companies collect their personal information, what they are doing with it, and how they are keeping it safe.

-The increase in cyber-attacks and data breaches grows every year, and millions of consumers have had their data stolen and misused.
+The increase in cyber-attacks and data breaches grows every year, making identity resolution processes a particular concern, and millions of consumers have had their data stolen and misused.
 For example, global ransomware damage is predicted to exceed $265 billion by 2031.
 In addition, some companies sell their customer data, and it’s not always clear how that data is used and abused by the companies that buy it.

 Managing Privacy and PII

 Regardless of which privacy regulations a company has to adhere to, it’s critical to manage personally identifiable information (PII) securely.
+A customer data platform can help centralize PII management while maintaining compliance.
 To do this, companies have employed a Chief Privacy Officer and privacy teams to manage privacy processes.
 These processes include what information is collected and used, how PII is stored and protected, adherence to applicable privacy regulations like consent management, dealing with non-compliance issues, data breaches, etc.